pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Event
 -----

-The generic class :class:`~eventsourcing.dcb.domain.Event` encapsulates a :class:`~eventsourcing.dcb.domain.Decision`, along with some tag strings, a unique identifier for the decision, and context attributes (metadata).
+The generic class :class:`~eventsourcing.domain_new.Event` encapsulates a :class:`~eventsourcing.domain_new.Decision`, along with some tag strings, a unique identifier for the decision, and context attributes (metadata).
-It corresponds to the lower-level :ref:`DCB event <DCB Event>` type, which is used as a data-transfer object in persistence modules for :class:`~eventsourcing.dcb.domain.Event` objects.
-The :data:`~eventsourcing.dcb.domain.Event.uuid` attribute is initialised by default with a version 4 UUID.
-The :data:`~eventsourcing.dcb.domain.Event.metadata` attribute is initialised by default by calling :func:`~eventsourcing.domain.get_metadata_from_context`.
+It corresponds to the lower-level :ref:`DCB event <DCB Event>` type, which is used as a data-transfer object in persistence modules for :class:`~eventsourcing.domain_new.Event` objects.
+The :data:`~eventsourcing.domain_new.Event.uuid` attribute is initialised by default with a version 4 UUID.
+The :data:`~eventsourcing.domain_new.Event.metadata` attribute is initialised by default by calling :func:`~eventsourcing.domain.get_metadata_from_context`.
 You can use :func:`~eventsourcing.domain.put_metadata_in_context` as a context manager in request handlers to build up the thread-local metadata context variable that will be automatically